Taxation of international executives

 Depending on the employee’s profession, different rates may apply when calculating Employee Insurance contributions.
-The above percentage are average percentages for the Employee insurances.
+The above percentages are average percentages for the Employee insurances.

 Per 1 January 2006, the Health Insurance Act is applicable.
-The insurance premium consists of a nominal contribution (on average EUR1,288 per year, to be paid by the employee) and a means-tested contribution.
-The means-tested contribution is 6.75 percent of the income for contribution purposes (capped at EUR52,763, that is, EUR3,562 per year) and is an employer’s contribution.
+The insurance premium consists of a nominal contribution (on average EUR 1,362 per year, to be paid by the employee) and a means-tested contribution.
+The means-tested contribution is 6.90 percent of the income for contribution purposes (capped at EUR 54,614, that is, EUR 3,768.37 per year) and is an employer’s contribution.